Tauvic/Technology-at-school/Robots/Makeblock/readme.md

   * [Openlab](http://openlab.makeblock.com/) for interesting projects
   * [Physcomp](https://itp.nyu.edu/physcomp/) for in depth about robot hardware and programming

+# Improving the robot

+The basic out of the box mBot robot has a motor that allows it to drive forwards, backwards and turn left or right.
+All these movements have to be controlled with only two parameters: power and time.

+The power is specified as a number ranging form 0 to 255.
+To drive forward you apply electrical power to the motor and it starts.
+Now physics kick in, just specifiying a low value of 10 won't make your robot move slow.
+The robot will not move at all, this because of friction.
+You have to specify some minimum amount of power to get the robot moving.

 # Development

 My idea is to develop a robot that can perfom tasks such as a clerk in a warehouse driving around, picking up goods and delivering them. to achieve that i have to improve the standard mBot robot.
 For progress check out [projects](https://github.com/Tauvic/Technology-at-school/projects)